ntk148v/til/linux/network-performance-ultimate-guide.md

   ![](https://pantheontech.b-cdn.net/wp-content/webp-express/webp-images/doc-root/wp-content/uploads/2019/09/Untitled-Diagram.jpg.webp)

   - `AF_XDP` moves frames directly to the userspace, without the need to go through the whole kernel network stack.
 They arrive in the shortest possible time, `AF_XDP` does not bypass the kernel but creates in-kernel fast path.
+    - XDP's user space interface
+    - Use XDP program to trigger Rx path for selected queue
+    - Zero-copy from DMA buffers to user space with driver support
+    - Copy-mode/skb-mode for non-modified
+    - `AF_XDP` can be integrated into DPDK!

 - // WIP